 Courses in this AU observe and analyze human behavior, ranging from the formation of the self and family structures to economic trends and the interactions of nations.
-These courses come primarily from the departments of History, Political Science, Sociology/Anthropology, Psychology, and Economics.
+These courses come primarily from the School of Art & Humanities.

-Student Learning Outcomes for the Social SciencesStudents will be able to:
+Student Learning Outcomes for the Social Sciences Students will be able to: